 Sustainability risk is defined as an environmental, social or governance event or condition that could have a material adverse effect on the value of the investment.
 Sustainability risks can therefore lead to a material deterioration in the financial profile, liquidity, profitability or reputation of the underlying investment.
-If sustainability risks are not already taken into account in the investment valuation process, they may have materially adverse effects on the expected/estimated market price and/or the liquidity of the investment, and consequently on the return provided by the Fund.
+If sustainability risks are not already taken into account in the investment valuation process, they may have a material adverse effect on the expected/estimated market price and/or the liquidity of the investment and thus on the return of the fund.
 Sustainability risks may have a significant impact on all known risk types, and they may be a factor contributing to the materiality of all those risk types.